Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Managed hire: GST is claimable on each hire invoice.

-Depreciation and Tax Deductions
+Depreciation and tax deductions

 Work through these five questions in sequence: